Why do I have to keep treatment records?

 This is a national rule that is important to improve the integrity of racing and welfare of greyhounds.
 Similar rules already existed in Tasmania and other codes.

-Participants are advised that as of the 1st January 2014 the provisions of the new rule GAR 84A will make it compulsory for accurate treatment records to be kept for greyhounds in a participant’s care.
+Participants are advised that the provisions of GAR 151 make it compulsory for accurate treatment records to be kept for greyhounds in their care.

 The rule has been introduced to target the administration of substances that can return a positive swab, with the ultimate aim to reduce positive readings to therapeutic substances and to improve kennel medication practices.
 This new rule combined with major changes to other rules related to prohibited substances will provide a significant advantage to the Integrity Department during the investigation of positive swabs and other drug related investigations.